LuxLang/lux/documentation/book/the_lux_programming_language/chapter_5.md

          n n]
     (if (n.= +0 n)
       acc
-      (recur (n.* n acc) (dec n)))))
+      (again (n.* n acc) (-- n)))))
 ```

-We have eliminated our dependency on the factorial' function.
+We have eliminated our dependency on the `factorial'` function.

 Just like with `let`, we're creating some local variables, but these are going to change on each iteration.

-Then, in the body, we perform the usual `if` test, and if the number is not 0, then I use the `recur` operator (which only works inside of loop) to update the values of my variables for the next iteration.
+Then, in the body, we perform the usual `if` test, and if the number is not `0`, then I use the `again` operator (which only works inside of loop) to update the values of my variables for the next iteration.

 ## Piping